Searcher

 Sort publications according to the number of time reads by our users, regardless of geography and/or topic matter.

-In March, the Big Data Consumption and Investment Indicators anticipate that domestic demand will have recovered in the first quarter of the year.
+The Big Data Consumption and Investment Indicators anticipate that domestic demand would have recovered in the first quarter of the year and would have maintained the pace at the beginning of the second quarter (April).